 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (GAAP) for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments, consisting only of normal, recurring adjustments considered necessary for a fair presentation of the results of these interim periods have been included.
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 Actual results may differ from these estimates.
 Our estimates and assumptions, including those related to bad debts, inventories, intangible assets, sales returns and discounts, share-based compensation, and income taxes are updated as appropriate.
-The results for the three months ended March 31, 2022 are not necessarily indicative of results to be expected for the entire year.
+The results for the six months ended June 30, 2022 are not necessarily indicative of results to be expected for the entire year.
 The information contained in these interim financial statements should be read in conjunction with our audited consolidated financial statements as of and for the year ended December 31, 2021, including the notes thereto, included in our Form 10-K filed with the Securities and Exchange Commission (SEC) on February 28, 2022.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the unaudited consolidated financial statements and accompanying notes.
-Due to the COVID-19 pandemic, there is heightened volatility and uncertainty in customer demand and the worldwide economy in general.
-However, the magnitude and duration of any impact on our revenues and operations from COVID-19 is uncertain and cannot be reasonably estimated at this time.
-The Company is not aware of any specific event or circumstance that would require an update to its accounting estimates or adjustments to the carrying value of its assets and liabilities as of May 10, 2022, the issuance date of this Quarterly Report on Form 10-Q. Actual results could differ from those estimates.
+The Company is not aware of any specific event or circumstance that would require an update to its accounting estimates or adjustments to the carrying value of its assets and liabilities as of August 5, 2022, the issuance date of this Quarterly Report on Form 10-Q. Actual results could differ from those estimates.